geneseframework/complexity/README.md

 Each unbreakable piece of code have a Complexity Index which is weak, but not null.
 The name of a variable or a method, a keyword like `this`, `import`, `class`, `if`, ... are trivial, but they need to be red, taken in account and memorized by the human brain.
 A long method, even without particular problems, is more difficult to understand than a short function having the same "density of complexity".

-Each of these trivial nodes have a non-null Complexity Index due to their existence. @genese/complexity uses an "atomic weight" equal to 0.1.
+Each of these trivial nodes have a non-null Complexity Index due to their existence.
+Genese Cpx uses an "atomic weight" equal to 0.1.

 - Example